dmadeka/PyDataNYC2017/README.md

 ### Questions

-Feel free to email me at my last name [at] nyu . edu
+Feel free to email me at my last name [at] nyu . edu or Srinivas at ssunkara [at] tepper.cmu.edu